-TOKYO (TR) – Tokyo Metropolitan Police on Tuesday arrested six Chinese nationals over a brawl erupted during a new release by a popular fashion brand in Shibuya Ward earlier this year that left a security guard injured, reports TBS News (May 16).
+TOKYO (TR) – Tokyo Metropolitan Police on Tuesday arrested six persons over a brawl that erupted during a new release by a popular fashion brand in Shibuya Ward earlier this year, reports TBS News (May 16).

-On March 9, the six Chinese nationals, aged between 18 and 26, allegedly attacked the guard, 29, on a road in the Jinnan area.
-The victim suffered injuries to his back and other ares of his body that required two weeks to heal, police said.
+On March 9, five Chinese nationals and one Japanese, aged between 18 and 26, allegedly attacked the guard, 29, on a road in the Jinnan area.
+The victim suffered injuries to his back and other areas of his body that required two weeks to heal, police said.

 Police did not divulge if the suspects, who have been accused of inflicting injury, admit to the allegations.